 The International Legislators’ Forum grew out of the International Flood Mitigation Initiative (IFMI), which developed agreements to mitigate flooding in the Red River Basin following the 1997 flood.
-However, through its annual meetings, the International Legislators’ Forum has considered many other issues on a much broader range of issues that have directly impacted the region.
+However, through its annual meetings, the International Legislators’ Forum has considered many other issues directly impacting the region.
 These discussions have addressed water quantity and quality, regional energy production and transmission, renewable fuels, human and animal health and food safety, methamphetamines, rural access to health care, broadband technology, outmigration and immigration, the Western Hemisphere Travel Initiative (WHTI), tourism and other public policy issues.
 To see a full list of the ILF highlights, please click HERE.

 Over the years, the delegates have found that their jurisdictions have mutual concerns and similarities (even across an international boundary) and that programs and efforts that originate in one jurisdiction to deal with public policy issues can be useful in other jurisdictions.

 The discussions during the annual meetings have transcended politics and ideology and have been practical and common sense in their approaches.
 Additionally, the delegates have formed long-lasting friendships that have enabled them to stay in touch and to help each other deal with their shared challenges.